Learning objectives

 The digital transformation context

-Recall from Unit 1: digital transformation is “a process that aims to improve an entity by triggering significant changes to its properties through combinations of information, computing, communication, and connectivity technologies.”
+Digital transformation is “a process that aims to improve an entity by triggering significant changes to its properties through combinations of information, computing, communication, and connectivity technologies” (Vial, 2019, p.
+118).
 But the truly difficult part is not the technology — it is the changed behaviors, processes, mental models, and organizational culture that the technology demands.

 This unit adds the final contextual layers: culture, ethics, and a synthesis of how all course concepts connect in the face of digital transformation.